 - Vision services, including eye exams

-- Surgical eye care -- for trauma, crossed eyes, cataracts, glaucoma, and other problems
+- Surgical eye care, for trauma, crossed eyes, cataracts, glaucoma, and other problems

 - Prescribe and fit eyeglasses and contact lenses

-- Provide low vision aids and vision therapy
+- Provide low-vision aids and vision therapy

-- Evaluate lens prescriptions
+- Check lens prescriptions

 - Provide, adjust, and repair glasses, frames, and contact lenses

-Choosing an Eye Doctor
+How to Choose an Eye Doctor

-- Be someone you like and trust
+- Someone you like and trust

 - For primary eye care, you may wish to start with an optometrist.
 They'll refer you to an ophthalmologist if needed